Hyperbolic Eisenstein series for geometrically finite hyperbolic surfaces of infinite volume: Degenerations.

 In order to be consistent with the definition of Kudla and Millson's hyperbolic Eisenstein series, we may use the normalized $q-$automorphic forms

-We recall that the series (\ref{nor}) converges absolutely and locally uniformly for any $z\in H$ and $s\in \CC$ with $\Re s>1$, and that it is invariant with respect to $\Gamma$.
-A straightforward computation shows that the series $A_{l,q}(s,z)$ satisfies the differential functional equation:
+We have indeed $\Xi_{l,1}(s,z)=\Theta(s-1, z)$ defined in (\ref{lien}) section 2.1.\\ We recall that the series (\ref{nor}) converges absolutely and locally uniformly for any $z\in H$ and $s\in \CC$ with $\Re s>1$, and that it is invariant with respect to $\Gamma$.
+A straightforward computation shows that the series $A_{l,q}(s,z)$ satisfies the functional differential equation:

 and the series (\ref{nor})